-Health coaching, wellness reimbursement stipend, fitness trackers among continued’s wellness benefits
+Health coaching, wellness reimbursement stipend, fitness trackers among Continued’s wellness benefits

-“Through health coaching, I felt supported 100%—it was all support, no pressure,” said continued copywriter St. John.
+“Through health coaching, I felt supported 100%—it was all support, no pressure,” said Continued senior copywriter St. John.
 “I logged my meals and was pleased to find out that I was already doing pretty well, but the guidance and support provided helped me stay on track with my health goals.
 I’m so glad that I signed up to be part of the program.”

 Upon hire, team members receive up to $150 to use toward the fitness tracker of their choice.
-Throughout the year, company-wide, voluntary step challenges are offered as a fun way to motivate team members to increase their activity.
+Throughout the year, company-wide, voluntary activity challenges are offered as a fun way to motivate team members to increase their activity.

 In addition to this up-front incentive for fitness trackers, all team members receive up to $300 per calendar year to be used toward individual health and wellness goals.
 The wellness-reimbursement program can be used in a variety of ways to best fit each person's definition of health and wellness.

 “My husband and I are slowly building our own home gym, with this year's wellness stipend going toward more equipment.” — Alex Foutty, marketing specialist

 More than 85% of Continued team members participate in the wellness-reimbursement program, with gym memberships, standing desks and ergonomic office chairs, home exercise equipment, and massages being the most frequent uses of the stipend.

 Team members also receive a subscription to a virtual, holistic wellness program with access to on-demand fitness classes, unique wellness challenges, and more.